Proverbs 18:11

 Wealth promises security but often produces only an imagined protection.

-11 The rich man’s wealth is his strong city, like an unscalable wall in his own imagination.
+11 A rich man’s wealth is his fortified city; it is like a high wall in his imagination.

 Wealth promises security but often produces only an imagined protection.